Tondoshi/trezor-suite/docs/data/sentry.md

 # Sentry

-We use [Sentry.io](https://sentry.io/) for error tracking and performance monitoring for users who enabled anononymous data collection. **We do not communicate with Sentry if users do not wish to be tracked.**
+Trezor Suite uses [Sentry.io](https://sentry.io/) to track errors and monitor app performance on the machines of users who have enabled anononymous data collection.
+This allows us to optimize Trezor Suite and fix compatibility issues across many different usage environments.

+**No data is shared with Sentry if users have disabled usage data tracking.**

 ## What is being tracked